vuestorefront/shopware-pwa/README.md

 ### Pipeline & Continuous integration / delivery / deployment

-We use TravisCI for continuous integration tool.
-In the pipeline we run a few basic checks, we check if the unit tests coverage did not decrease and we rebuild the application to verify if the new code does not break up the build.
+We use CircleCI for continuous integration tool.
+In the pipeline, we run a few necessary checks, and we check if the unit tests coverage did not decrease and we rebuild the application to verify if the new code does not break up the build.

-You may find the whole history: https://travis-ci.org/DivanteLtd/shopware-pwa

-Test eCommerce Page will be automatically deployed to following environment...

 ### Test coverage

-In early stages of the development, we decided to keep 99% percent of unit tests code coverage.
-That means you will not be suprised by changed behaviour of the methods in your storefront product.
+In the early stages of the development, we decided to keep 99% of unit tests code coverage.
+That means you will not be surprised by the changed behaviour of the methods in your storefront product.
 If you break it, you will be notified by the tests.

-In the next phases of development we will make the next decisions associated with testing.
+In the next phases of development, we will make the following decisions associated with testing.
 We will probably cover critical paths with end2end testing.

-Right now for testing we use Jest framework - https://jestjs.io/.
+Right now, for testing, we use the Jest framework - https://jestjs.io/.

 ### Versioning